Cancer Research Trials: What Does the Trial Phase Mean?

 Clinical Trial Phases at Virginia Oncology Associates

-Most clinical trials available through VOA are Phase II or III.
+At VOA, most clinical trials available through VOA are Phase II or III.
 If your cancer care team suggests a clinical trial for you, you will be made aware of the phase and what you may want to consider before agreeing to participate.
-Speak with your oncologists or another member of your cancer care team who can let you know if participation in cancer research may be an option for your individualized cancer treatment.
+You can also read frequently asked questions answered by clinical trial specialists at Virginia Oncology Associates.
+Speak with your oncologists or another member of your cancer care team to find out if participation in cancer research may be an option for your individualized cancer treatment.